 - 2 small butternut squash (or 1 large), peeled and chopped

 - 6 medium carrots, chopped

 - 1 large sweet potato, peeled and chopped

-- 4 cups stock (vegetable or chicken broth is fine.
-I used leftover homemade chicken stock from this recipe), can always add more for a thinner soup
+- 4 cups veggie or chicken stock, can always add more for a thinner soup

 - 1 onion, roughly chopped